iscumd/Mammoth/README.md

 The Mammoth repository contains code which will be used on the Mammoth robot.
 For code that is compatible with Yeti, go to the [Yeti](https://github.com/iscumd/Yeti) repository, or use this code on Yeti/other robots at your own risk.
 This repository supports launches for both simulation and robot deployments of Mammoth.

+## Installing Dependencies

+You're going to want to have ROS2 installed.
+Here's the instructions for [Debian/Ubuntu 20](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html).

+If you are going to be running simulation, follow the Binary Install instructions for [Ignition Gazebo](https://ignitionrobotics.org/docs/edifice/install_ubuntu).

+Install gflags by running:
+	sudo apt-get install libgflags-dev

 ## Building

-1. Change directory into your catkin workspace source folder.
-Example: `cd ~/catkin_ws/src`
+1. Change directory into your colcon workspace folder.
+Example: `cd ~/ros_ws/`
-2. Clone the repository into your catkin workspace: `wstool init . https://raw.githubusercontent.com/iscumd/Mammoth/master/yeti.rosinstall`
+2. Clone the repository into your colcon workspace: `vcs import src --input https://raw.githubusercontent.com/iscumd/Mammoth/master/mammoth.repos`
-3. Change directory back to catkin workspace: `cd ..`
-4. Build the catkin workspace: `catkin build` (hint: Don't forget to source your workspace)
+3. Build the colcon workspace: `colcon build`
+4. Source the local workspace: `. install/setup.bash`

 ## Launching

-For information on launching and running the project, head to the following packages and view the readme.
+For information on launching and running the project, head to the following packages and view the ReadMe.
 - Robot -> mammoth_snowplow
-- Simulation -> mammoth_simulation
+- Simulation -> mammoth_gazebo

 ## Development